algae514/task-master-ai-algae/README.md

 # Task Master AI Algae

 A minimal MCP (Model Context Protocol) server for task management, built as a starting point for expanding task master functionality.
+This server provides AI-driven task management tools that work seamlessly with Claude Desktop.

 ## Features